 If you or a loved one have been diagnosed with Melanoma or a 9/11-related skin cancer you may be eligible for a tax-free cash VCF skin cancer award from the September 11th Victim Compensation Fund.

-Gregory Cannata & Associates have helped responders and survivors recover more than $300 Million in compensation, including 9/11-related skin cancer payouts, from the World Trade Center Victim Fund.
+Cannata, Hendele & Cannata have helped responders and survivors recover more than $300 Million in compensation, including 9/11-related skin cancer payouts, from the World Trade Center Victim Fund.
 Our lawyers are standing by, ready to file your claim.

 Call 888-982-8428 or complete the claim evaluation form to discuss your claim with an experienced VCF lawyer today.